facebookresearch/demucs/README.md

     conda env update -f environment-cuda.yml # if you have GPUs conda activate demucs

-This will create a `demucs` environmnent with all the dependencies installed.
+This will create a `demucs` environment with all the dependencies installed.

 ### Using Windows